-Chest pain is one of the most common reasons that people ages 15 and older visit the emergency room in the U.S. Chest pain varies from person t...
+Chest pain is one of the most common reasons that people visit the emergency room.
+Chest pain varies depending on the person.

 Top of page